junnlikestea/vita/README.md

 ### To-do
 * Add more paid sources.
-* Clean up some data stuctures and methods.
+* Write some documentation for the underlying library that Vita uses, and prepare publish to crates.io.
 * Optimise performance further.

 ### Disclaimer